fraison/SMBH/README.md

 │   │   └── Trainer.py                   - train the CNN with a data set and generate new models.
 │   ├── setup.py
 │   ├── src
-│   │   ├── data_generator.py            - python code to use in order to generate data sets of data cubes.
+│   │   └── data_generator.py            - python code to use in order to generate data sets of data cubes.
 It can be easily parallelized on a cluster as each simulation run is independant from any other.
+│   │
-│   └── tests
+│   ├── tests
-│       ├── data_generator_test.py       - test of data_generator.py
+│   │   └── data_generator_test.py       - test of data_generator.py
+│   │
+│   ├── docs
+│   │   └── _build
+│           └── html
+│               └── index.html
 ├── LICENSE
 └── README.md
 ```
+# Documentation

+Open **"index.html"** located in ***docs/_build/html*** with a browser.

 # Future Work